Japan PM Abe presses firms to lift capital spending to revive economy

 The request was made during the first round of talks between cabinet ministers and business leaders on expanding business investments, in a show of government pressure on companies to lift investment needed to generate a virtuous growth cycle.

-The move follows Abe's intervention in labor-management talks to press firms to raise wages, at a time his "Abenomics" recipe of aggressive monetary stimulus, spending and growth strategies is seen losing momentum.
+The move follows Abe's intervention in labour-management talks to press firms to raise wages, at a time his "Abenomics" recipe of aggressive monetary stimulus, spending and growth strategies is seen losing momentum.

 "Corporate profits have risen to a record high but investment growth has not been enough," Abe told the meeting.